 A short video is shown at noon highlighting Meis in its heyday and explaining how it came to be the island that it is today…it’s a moving tale.

-From here, you can clamber around the castle of the Knights of St. John for amazing views around Kastellorizo harbour and back over to Kaş.
+From the archaeological museum, you can continue uphill and clamber around the castle of the Knights of St. John.

 Greece’s one and only Lycian rock tomb can be visited from here, too.